ibm-cloud-architecture/governed-ml-ops/README.md

 ### Model Validation<a class="anchor" id="Model-Validation">

 5.a.
 This module provides the steps where a Model Validator will perform independent validation of the model.
+The Model Validator will have access to the Production (or Validation, used interchangeably) project, catalog and UAT/Pre-prod Deployment Space.

 <br>
   <i> Role </i>: This step needs to be executed by `ModelValidator`.